 How can future nurses better acknowledge mental health in patients and combat any stigma they may have?

 First and most important, talk about mental health!
 There is a tendency to avoid conversations about mental health and this only fuels the stigma.
 As a nurse, ask your patients if they are struggling with anxiety, depression, or have thoughts of suicide.
 If a patient is dealing with a major health issue, there is a very good chance they are dealing with anxiety and likely depression.
 Someone with pre-existing mental health issues facing a new physical illness will likely have an increase in mental health symptoms while they are ill.
 Nurses are in a unique position to be the first to start the conversation.
 They have the training and skills to address mind, body, and spirit (or, in more medical terms, the bio-psycho-social aspects of health).
 It is our responsibility to talk about mental illness and promote mental health.
-Regardless of the setting, we will be working with patients who have mental illness so we need to make sure we are tuned in and can identify those people.
+Regardless of the setting, we will be working with patients who have a mental illness so we need to make sure we are tuned in and can identify those people.
 Not doing so is neglecting our professional responsibility.

 What are some of the challenges nurses face when it comes to addressing mental health and how can classrooms better equip students to face these challenges?